IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Document the AI tools used, the dates of introduction or substantial update, the notices provided, and the workflows in which AI was applied.
 The recordkeeping practice should be operational by the time HB 3773 takes effect (already January 1, 2026), regardless of final rule timing.

-When IDHR formally publishes Subpart J for public comment, submit substantive comments.
+When IDHR re-publishes proposed Subpart J rules, submit substantive comments.
 The comment period is the formal mechanism for influencing final rule content.
 Trade association coordination can amplify employer perspectives.
+The withdrawal is a signal that the agency is open to further input; the next proposal is likely to reflect at least some of the concerns raised in the brief period between publication and withdrawal.

 Timeline projection